Dmitri-Sintsov/django-jinja-knockout/README.rst

 Templating languages are my favorite topic in programming.
-I love semantically organic way of HTML templating in Knockout.js that uses html5 "data-bind" JSON-like attributes instead of semantically alien double braces, which conflicts almost every server-side templating language out there (including DTL and Jinja2).
+I love semantically organic way of HTML templating in Knockout.js that uses html5 "data-bind" JSON-like attributes instead of semantically alien double braces, which conflicts to almost every server-side templating language (including DTL and Jinja2).

 When developing with Django, I felt a lack of more powerful server-side templating when used built-in DTL templates.
 So I switched to Jinja2, thank to Django 1.8+ built-in support of this templating engine and to great project https://github.com/niwinz/django-jinja which simplifies Jinja2 integration.
+I took further step, providing DTL tag library to include Jinja2 templates into DTL templates.

 So, basically in this project two great templating engines (client-side https://github.com/knockout/knockout and server-side https://github.com/mitsuhiko/jinja2) meet together.
 That allows to write complex dynamic HTML code with less